Pipeline video inspection: Pulling the camera backwards

 For small diameter pipes there may not be enough room for the tractor mechanism.
 Instead, a somewhat rigid "fish" is pushed through the pipe and attached to a rope at the access point near the truck.
 The fish is then pulled to place the rope along the pipe.
 The rope is then used to pull the inspection pig and cable through the pipe.
 Detaching the rope, the cable is then used to pull the pig backwards as the pipe is inspected on the monitor (this is the method shown in the illustrations below).

 Analysis of video footage

 Much of the analysis of what was viewed in the pipeline is conducted at the time of the inspection by the camera operator, but the entire inspection is always recorded and saved for review.
-Commercial software and hardware for video pipe inspection are available from a variety of vendors, including Cues, ITpipes, and WinCan.
+Commercial software and hardware for video pipe inspection are available from a variety of vendors, including Wincan, ITpipes, and Cues.